AGM update as of 10 September, 2021

-All CGC members are advised that due to COVID19 restrictions including current numbers permitted inside, the 2021 AGM is now shifted to Saturday 21 August, 9:00am for 09:30am start.
+All CGC members are advised that due to COVID19 restrictions including current numbers permitted inside, the 2021 AGM listed for 21 August is postponed until furhter notice - date will be advised once future easing of restrictions becomes clearer.

 Members are reminded that the nomination sheet for committee is placed on the clubhouse notice board; six day and seven day members may be nominated.